 - 10 tablespoons + extra for drizzling extra virgin olive oil

-- Slice branzino fillet in the middle, lengthwise.
+- Slice the branzino fillet in the middle, lengthwise.
 Then slice diagonally to make some thin strips.
 The thinner your fish slices are, the better they are.
-I didn't slice mine as thinly as I should because I wanted to see how thicker slices would be as opposed to the thin ones I am used to.

-- Pour mixture on fennel and mix well.
+- Pour the mixture on the fennel and mix well.
 Set aside.

 - Pour the other bowl of marinade that you set aside.